Airbus to open factory on rival Boeing's U.S. turf

 Airbus said the new plant had the potential to create 5,000 jobs for Mobile and surrounding areas, as big manufacturing operations tend to lure suppliers and additional jobs.

-The Mobile event drew heavy-hitters from U.S. airlines and suppliers, including American Airlines AAMRQ.PK CEO Tom Horton, JetBlue Airways Corp (JBLU.O) CEO Dave Barger and Goodrich Corp GR.N CEO Marshall Larsen.
+The Mobile event drew heavy-hitters from U.S. airlines and suppliers, including American Airlines CEO Tom Horton, JetBlue Airways Corp CEO Dave Barger and Goodrich Corp CEO Marshall Larsen.

 They arrived to the strains of the rock group Steve Miller Band’s 1977 hit “Jet Airliner” -- that homage to Boeing’s 707 is something of an anthem for the aviation industry, and Boeing last year hired Miller himself to perform it for workers at its Everett, Washington factory.